 - Stock trading

 All FinTech apps use technology to innovate in the financial sector.
 The latest trend in FinTech app development is cryptocurrency and blockchain technologies, which allow users to safely exchange money within a blockchain network.

 According to Market Screener, the global FinTech market will be worth $26.5 trillion by 2022, growing at a CAGR of 6%.
 The reasons for this rapid growth are global economic growth, a growing need for loans and insurance, and increasing interest in investments.

 Though FinTech is bound for success, experts admit there are obstacles to achieving its full potential — for example, safety concerns and government restrictions.
-However, these aren’t the only challenges before the owners of FinTech banking apps and other FinTech software.
+However, these aren’t the only challenges if you want to develop a secure mobile banking app or other FinTech software.
 Let’s talk about those challenges in detail.

 What are the main FinTech challenges?